What is 4D printing? How does a 4D printer work? Read our essential guide to learn more about this amazing technology.

-Of course, you need special materials that are able to react to these triggers.
-It’s making the objects “programmable” and execute their 3d printed “genetic code” whenever you want to have it triggered.
+For some of the 4D printing processes, you need special materials that are able to react to these triggers.
+It’s making the objects “programmable” and execute their 3D printed “genetic code” whenever you want to have it triggered.

 Meanwhile, at MIT’s Self-Assembly Lab, Assistant Professor Skylar Tibbits is working on taking 4D printing to the next level.
 As he states in his TED talks, Tibbits has always been fascinated with the capabilities of 3D printing.
 But he wanted to know how someone could get an object to change shape (i.e. what 4D printing allows for) with accuracy and precision.

 In 2014, MIT approved a grant for Tibbits to open his new Self-Assembly Printing Lab.
-Since then, Tibbits is working on creating a computer system that allows geometry inputs to measure how 3D printed objects will be able to change post-print.
+Since then, Tibbits has been working with Autodesk on creating a computer system that allows geometry inputs to measure how 3D printed objects will be able to change post-print.
 He also publishes a quarterly 3D Printing and Additive Manufacturing Journal and offers scientific insights to a lot of 3D printing topics.

 Tibbits sees all kinds of future applications for 4D printing.
 They range from sneakers that change how they fit on your feet based on what activities you are doing to or how clothing changes composition based on the weather.

 Within the context of MIT’s Self-Assembly Lab, 4D printing is merely one of several avenues pursued by Tibbits and his colleagues.
 Among the other technologies under research are molecular structures that organize into complex structures when they are agitated and other non-3D printing concepts.